drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- Developed and distributed two customized interactive surveys using Qualtrics, incorporating CSS and JavaScript, to gather feedback on programmatic activities from a specific group of 24 students.
+- Developed and distributed two customized interactive surveys using Qualtrics, with user experience and visual design enhanced through HTML, CSS, and JavaScript, to collect responses on programmatic activities from a targeted group of 24 students.
+- Led three distinct evaluative studies focusing on student efficacy, engagement, and motivation
 - Produced an external evaluation summary for federal reporting.
-- Spearheaded three distinct evaluative studies focusing on student efficacy, engagement, and motivation.

 </div>